GoogleCloudPlatform/accelerated-platforms/use-cases/rag-on-gke/README.md

 ## Run ETL pipeline for embedding generation

 ## Deploy the Multimodal Model on the playground cluster

-## Deploy the backedn on the playground cluster
+## Deploy the backend on the playground cluster

 ## Deploy the frontend on the playground cluster